 Child with disabilities—A child who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.
 Major life activities include, but are not limited to, caring for oneself; performing manual tasks; walking; hearing; seeing, speaking, or breathing; learning; and working.

+Texas Workforce Commission’s Three-Member Commission (Commission)—The body of governance of TWC comprising three members appointed by the governor, as established under Texas Labor Code §301.002.
+Members of the Commission include one representative for labor, one representative for employers, and one representative for the public.

+Days—References calendar days unless specified otherwise.

-—Educational program—A program that leads to one of the following:
+Educational program—A program that leads to one of the following:

 A high school diploma